How Did I Get Into The Sex Industry? Part One.

 I also built up a rapport with the working girls on Great Windmill Street and used to do them deals on lingerie, as long as they sent their customers to us for any accessories they wanted for their sessions.
 I used the keyword ‘vanilla’ which they’d mention during checkout for their ‘special price’.
 The ‘old bounce house’ as I called it, used to be next door to a Primary School, (as you do) and is now unfortunately gone.
 If only those walls could talk.
 I miss seeing those girls around Soho and often wonder what they’re up to today.
 One time I got threatened and was followed down Brewer Street, so I knocked on the door for help – and the girls sent their two security guys out to chase the guys off.
 I used to go for drinks after work with sex shop owners, escorts, pimps and adult performers.
 The kitschiness of it gave me a buzz.
 There is something really special about talking with these people (deemed ‘less than’ or morally corrupt by society) and hearing the stories of how they ended up doing that for a living.
 The ‘underworld’ of Soho had scooped me up a little bit and I felt protected.
 I used to walk through alleyways and instead of feeling scared, I’d be having chats with people I knew.
 If I was finishing work at 1am, I’d get a free minicab from Rupert Street home to Eltham.
 It was an exciting time for an 18-year-old boy.

 The store was located in such a good spot in Soho, far enough away from bars for people to discreetly nip in and out.
-I worked with two strong Ghanaian guys; Jonas and Steve, Junior, Dwayne, Rodger (a Dutch south-African tattooed porn star), another guy whose name I can’t remember but he called himself The Love Doctor, Jessica and a turnover of part-time staff.
+I worked with two strong massive guys in their 40’s, who’d travelled to the U.K. from Ghana together; Jonas and Steve, Junior, Dwayne, Rodger (a Dutch south-African tattooed porn star), another guy whose name I can’t remember but he called himself The Love Doctor, Jessica and a turnover of part-time staff.
 There was a Hammersmith branch which was managed by a guy called Lee, but the less said about him the better.

 We had a real mix of customers, from curious tourists that had wandered up from Leicester Square through to pro-dominatrix goddesses.
 I had a very quick crash course in all the different facets of human sexuality and fetish.
 I learned to never trust that a guy carrying a leather satchel through Soho has his gym clothes in it… Ahem.
 It may be something else.